 Our clinic offers Botox Therapeutic as a solution to excessive sweating.
 This treatment is very effective because it targets sweating at its source unlike topical skin treatments.

 The Canadian Dermatology Association estimates that 950,000 Canadians have hyperhidrosis.

 - How long does the procedure last?

-Botox Treatment of hyperhidrosis is done in one visit.
+Botox Treatment for hyperhidrosis can be done in just 30 minutes.

 - Are there other approaches in dealing with hyperhidrosis?

 Yes, topical treatments, Botox, or even surgery depending on the severity of your hyperhidrosis.
 Seeing a medical professional is recommended to evaluate your condition.

 Botox Therapeutic is not covered under MSP.
 However, many extended health plans do cover the medication cost.

 Come and visit our clinic to treat your hyperhidrosis.